tdownie0/music-theor-ease/topics/Website/ch1.md

 to positioning things on the web page are not too distracting for us to understand the logic manipulating values on the page.
-After this introduction we will be installing vscode for our IDE (Integrated Development Environment), and we will go over extensions that will be helpful in the procss.
+After this introduction we will be installing vscode for our IDE (Integrated Development Environment), and we will go over extensions that will be helpful in the process.
 Following this, we will go into git for a bit so that we can pull the source code, navigate within branches, and learn its general use.
 Once we have reached this point, you will then have an understanding of the basics of web page presentation, have an appropriate learning setup, and have the entirety of the code on your own machine.

 With all of that in place, you will actually be able to run the code yourself and see a local version of the website we will be studying and learning from.
 Once you are at this point, you are free to explore every part of the site.
-I will also do my best to present each porition of the site in a logical order that gradually builds in difficulty, but shares commonalities with things we will have already seen.
+I will also do my best to present each portion of the site in a logical order that gradually builds in difficulty, but shares commonalities with things we will have already seen.
 To preface, the final product of this site is in TypeScript.
 It is not the most complicated TypeScript it could be, but having the type logic